RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

-:desc: How to deploy your Rasa Assistant with Docker Compose or Kubernetes/Openshift
+:desc: How to deploy your Rasa Assistant with Docker Compose or Kubernetes/Openshift a

 .. _deploying-your-rasa-assistant:

-Deploying Your Rasa Assistant
+Deploying Your Rasa Assistant a
 =============================

 .. edit-link::